 Tips to follow when you settle your debt

-Be clear in your debt settlement negotiation
+Be clear in your debt settlement negotiations

 If you are facing financial hardship and, due to that you are unable to repay your debts, then the creditors might be interested to negotiate with you.
 Instead of giving all the details about why you cannot pay the dues, come up with a few sentences that you can consistently use to talk to the creditors.
 Above all, be honest.
 Don’t tell everyone a different story, which may backfire.